LinuxAtDuke/Intro-To-Linux/README.md

 **ssh - Secure Shell**

-Secure SHell is a protocol used to exchange data securely between systems, most commonly for interactive shell and file transfers.
+Ssh (Secure Shell) is a protocol used to exchange data securely between systems, most commonly for interactive shell and file transfers.

 On Mac OSX or other Linux or UNIX systems, simply use the ssh command to connect to remote hosts.
 On Windows, there are a variety of clients, one of the most popular and easy to use is Putty (freeware).